jerry153fish/jerry153fish.github.io/_posts/2016-06-28-update-audio-to-youtube.md

 ---
 layout: post
-title: ELF Format
+title: Update audio files to youtube
 key: 20171111
-tags: linux file elf executable
+tags: ffmpeg sh youtube
 ---

 ELF represents Executable and Linkable Format, which is a common standard file format for executable files, object code, shared libraries, and core dumps.
 It is a standard binary file format for *nix-like systems on x86 processors.